xibosignage/xibo-manual/source/en/layouts_regions.md

 **Exit Transitions** happen when the last media item in a Region is shown and occurs only when all other media items have expired in the other Regions.

 {tip}
-Transitions are supported in the Android, webOS and Tizen Players and need to be pre configured.
+Transitions are supported in the Android, webOS, Tizen Players and Windows Players from v2 R252 and need to be pre configured.
 Please contact your Administrator.
+Transitions are currently not supported in the Linux Player.
 {/tip}

 Ensure any edits made are saved using the **Save** button on the Region Options form before returning to the Layout View.